Mukul1103/Pixel-art-maker/README.md

 ## Instructions

-To start,  download repository and open index.html in any browser.
+To start,  download repository and open index.html in any browser of your choice.